Instructions for Authors

 Tables: Please create/format tables using Microsoft Word table format.
 Tables must be editable, and not as images.

-Figures: Resolutions for line arts must be at least 1200 dpi, for color photos at least 300 dpi or higher, and for black/white photos at least 600dpi or higher.
-It is strongly suggested to provide all images at 600 dpi or higher.
+Figures: Resolutions for line arts must be at least 1200 dpi, for color photos 600 dpi or higher, and for black/white photos at least 600dpi or higher.
+Graphics downloaded from Internet are not acceptable because the 72 dpi resolution is too low for satisfactory reproduction.
+Please submit one (1) highest quality PDF containing all figures (one figure per page).
+Please remove the word "Figure" or "Fig" from the image itself.

 Math Formulas and Symbols